Academic Grievance/Appeal Procedure

 The following procedure is available to resolve academic grievances regarding grading, course requirements, attendance, academic integrity, and other academically related complaints.

 Step 1.
-Faculty Member: The student must submit in writing, (NJCU email or certified mail) a request for a meeting with the faculty member involved to resolve the situation in question, this meeting must take place within ten (10) university calendar days of the subsequent semester of the involved grievance (fall or spring).
-At the conclusion of the meeting, the faculty member will inform the student of a decision in writing.
+Meet and discuss the complaint with the faculty member involved to resolve the situation within 45 days of the last day of the semester during which the grievance took place.
+At the conclusion of the meeting, the faculty member will inform the student of a decision.

-Step 2.
-Department Chairperson: The Student must submit in writing (NJCU email or certified mail) a written appeal to the appropriate department chairperson within ten (10) university calendar days of notification of a decision pursuant to the previous step (Faculty Member) or upon failure of the faculty member to respond within the prescribed ten (10) university calendar days.

 Step 3.
-Academic Dean: The student must submit in writing (NJCU email or certified mail) a written appeal to the appropriate academic dean within ten (10) university calendar days of notification of a decision pursuant to the previous step (Chairperson).
-The appropriate dean shall provide the student with a written decision within ten (10) university calendar days of receipt of the appeal from Step 2.
+Written appeal to the appropriate department chairperson within ten calendar days of notification of a decision pursuant to the previous step or upon failure of the faculty member to respond within the prescribed 10 calendar days.

 Step 4.
+Written appeal to the appropriate Academic Dean within 10 calendar days of notification of a decision pursuant to the previous step.
+The appropriate dean shall provide the student with a written decision within 10 calendar days of receipt of the appeal from Step 3.

-University Senate Students Affairs Committee: The student must submit in writing, (NJCU email or certified mail) a written appeal to the University Senate Student Affairs Committee within ten (10) university calendar days of notification of a decision pursuant to the previous step 3, (Academic Dean).
+Step 5.
+Written appeal to the University Senate Student Affairs Committee within 10 calendar days of notification of a decision pursuant to the previous step.

 Final Appeal: Only cases that result in expulsion may be appealed to the President.
 In these cases, the decision of the President is final and there is no further recourse at the University.
-The charged student will have ten (10) university calendar-days from the date of the decision by the Vice President for Academic Affairs to file an appeal with the President of the University.
+The charged student will have 10 university calendar-days from the date of the decision by the Vice President for Academic Affairs to file an appeal with the President of the University.
 All appeals must be in writing.
-In cases resulting in expulsion, the President of the University shall render a final decision within twenty (20) calendar-days of receiving the appeal.
+In cases resulting in expulsion, the President of the University shall render a final decision within 20 calendar days of receiving the appeal.